 • Students must provide their own materials for Adult Courses and Workshops unless noted.

 • Young adults, 15 years and older, are welcome to enroll in most adult courses with the permission of the instructor.

 Tuesday or Friday from 3:30–5:30 or Saturday 10–12

 Develop your artistic skills, talent, and creativity!
 Our highly skilled artist-teachers will train you in techniques and use of tools and materials,to help unlock your own unique style.
 Customized instruction for beginners to advanced levels.

 1. Buy a block of 5 sessions.
 This is a rolling admission program of two-hour sessions.
 Reservations required.
-Blocks of 5 sessions for $350M and $400NM must be used by the end of the term—March 31, 2015.
+Blocks of 5 sessions for $350M and $400NM must be used by the end of the term in which you sign up.

 2. Reserve your 5 choices.
 (Offered below.)
 4 students maximum per session.

 Individual mentoring sessions are available at $50 per hour.